chryzsh/chryzsh.github.io/notpublished/2019-10-02-rce-on-any-client-splunk-magic.md

 ## Profit

 And there it is!
-Our beloved SYSTEM shell which we obtained from nothing but network access and some clever Splunk Magic.
-Highly rewarding as usual.
+Our beloved SYSTEM shell which we obtained from nothing but network access and some clever Splunk magic.
 Do a root dance if you ever get here!

 ![](../assets/img/splunk-rce/2019-10-03-00-01-13.png)